JohnFitzpatrick44/cellsociety_jcf44/README.md

 Worked on creating grids, set up framework for project in Main and MainView classes.
 Worked with Jack on cells and their simulations.
 Coordinated with Ryan to ensure backend and frontend work together.

 ### Ryan Fu
 General front-end design.
 Worked on creating an XML reader that takes in a file and handles exceptions.
 In addition, created multiple button classes with different functionalities that extended an abstract ActionButton class.
 All of these buttons were used to develop the user interface including features such as file upload, animation speed, pause, play, reset, and overall aesthetics of the program.
+Also worked on error-checking for the XML Reader and the dynamic chart design.

 ## Resources Used During Development
 The reading on inheritance (Mercer's Object-Oriented Software Development: Chapter 16, Inheritance and Polymorphism) was very useful during the development of this code, and helped us to split the code into multiple subclasses to aid the development process, and increase readability.